MxGutierrez/laravel-vue-terraform/README.md

 Having the migration first is the other option but as soon as the migration completes and the code is deploying, the currently deployed containers will break as shown in the first example above.
 The inconsistant state will also last longer if executing a strategy like rolling deployment where all instances are not immediately updated so the whole process would be inconsistant until the last instance finally gets the new version.
 Based on my investigation, people seem to like the former one the most, where in the case there must be a breaking change migration, a new coder version should be deployed previously to make the app work in both the old in the old schema and in the new one.
 Which would solve the issue stated.

-#### How

-#### Where
+#### Where & How

-In codebuild? but the migration should be run from inside a laravel container.
-What if the container has many other dependencies, should codebuild know how to build the complete environment including having DB credentials?
+Where should migrations by run?
+In codebuild?
+The issue is that the migration should be run from inside a laravel container.
+What if the container has many other dependencies? should codebuild know how to build the complete environment including having DB credentials?
 Sounds wrong IMO.
+Maybe a good idea would be something like starting a temporal task with the new code from codebuild that runs migrations and exits.

-#### 2. Find solution for laravel's scheduler and queue workers (Harder than it looks)
+#### 2. Find solution for laravel's scheduler and queue workers (harder than it looks)

 Laravel provides ways for managing [queue](https://laravel.com/docs/8.x/queues#dispatching-jobs) events and [scheduling](https://laravel.com/docs/8.x/scheduling) tasks to be run every given time and I find them really useful.
 Based on the problems I had, I found both queue and scheduler have their own independent issues, so I should each one deserves a subtitle on its own.